Deutsche Bank AG

 How much of Deutsche Bank's waste is recycled or recovered?

 In 2023, Deutsche Bank reported a total waste generation of 8,331 metric tonnes, of which 57.58% was recovered through recycling, reuse, or composting.
-This moderate level of recovery indicates that Deutsche Bank is taking steps toward improving its waste diversion practices, though there is still room to enhance recycling and recovery efforts.
+This moderate level of recovery indicates that Deutsche Bank is taking steps toward improving its waste diversion practices, though there is still room to enhance recycling and recovery efforts. a

 Has Deutsche Bank reduced its environmental waste footprint over time?

-Since 2021, Deutsche Bank's total waste generation decreased by 27.14%, including a further 23.69% drop in 2023, highlighting a consistent and deliberate reduction in waste production over time.
+Since 2021, Deutsche Bank's total waste generation decreased by 27.14%, including a further 23.69% drop in 2023, highlighting a consistent and deliberate reduction in waste production over time. a

-Over the same period, Deutsche Bank's waste recovery rate declined by 20.55%, with a further 9.75% drop in 2023, underscoring a weakening in waste diversion performance and a potential drift away from circular waste strategies.
+Over the same period, Deutsche Bank's waste recovery rate declined by 20.55%, with a further 9.75% drop in 2023, underscoring a weakening in waste diversion performance and a potential drift away from circular waste strategies. a

 Overall, while Deutsche Bank has successfully reduced its total waste generation, its waste recovery efforts have also declined.
 This pattern could suggest a shift in strategy away from circular treatment methods or a lag in recovery infrastructure development.